duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 always rise exception, so you know when xsrf happens.

 Note that cookies are stored per domain.
-In ajax, if you request two different domains a.dev and b.dev, they will receive different sessions cookies (in rails for example `session[:customer_id]` will show different values) Chrome Developer Tools hides cookies for other domains...
+In ajax, if you request two different domains a.local and b.local, they will receive different sessions cookies (in rails for example `session[:customer_id]` will show different values) Chrome Developer Tools hides cookies for other domains...
 I do not know how to clear cookies for other domain since I can not see them in Developer Tools Resources...
-So it is imporant to have same AuthProvider loginPath and logoutPath (login at a.dev and logout at b.dev will not work).
+So it is imporant to have same AuthProvider loginPath and logoutPath (login at a.local and logout at b.local will not work).

 Protect from forgery is for all requests except HEAD and GET [link](http://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection/ClassMethods.html).